Managing Cyanobacteria (Blue-Green Algae) at Milavec Reservoir

 To protect yourself, your family, and your pets from cyanobacteria blooms:

-- Don’t swim, water ski, or boat in areas where the water is discolored or where you see foam, scum, or mats of algae on the water’s surface.
+- Don’t swim, water ski, or boat in areas where the water is discolored or where you see foam, scum, or algae mats on the water’s surface.

 - Do not allow children or pets to play in or drink scummy water.

-- If you do swim in water that might contain harmful cyanobacteria, rinse off with fresh water as soon as possible.
+- If you swim in water containing harmful cyanobacteria, rinse off with fresh water as soon as possible.

 - Don’t let pets swim in or drink from areas where the water is discolored or where you see foam, scum, or mats of cyanobacteria on the water’s surface.